Connecting degree and polarity: An artificial language learning study: Background: Degree and polarity

 \subsubsection{Relation between the two properties}

 Observations reported in linguistic literature suggest an interaction between these two properties \citep{israel1996,israel2011,solt2018,solt2021}.
+The interaction is in many cases far from straightforward, but there are clear tendencies.
 Specifically, lower degrees associate with PPI behaviour.
-For example, a series of of low-to-moderate degree modifiers in English support this observation \citep{solt2021}, as examples in \ref{ex:low_deg_ppi} demonstrate.
-The same pattern is supported by observations from German \cite{os}, Dutch \cite{nouwen} and Japanese \cite{ito}.
+English degree modifiers support this observation \citep{solt2021}, as examples in \ref{ex:low_deg_ppi} demonstrate.
+This pattern is found in other languages too \citep{os, nouwen, ito}.
+We will refer to modifiers of this lower degree range as Class v1 (low degree modifiers) later on.